 'Credit impairment charges' Also known as 'credit impairment'.
-Impairment charges on loans and advances to customers and banks and impairment charges on available for sale assets and reverse repurchase agreements.
+Impairment charges on loans and advances to customers and banks and impairment charges on fair value through other comprehensive income assets and reverse repurchase agreements.

 'Credit market exposures' Assets and other instruments relating to commercial real estate and leveraged finance businesses that have been significantly impacted by the deterioration in the global credit markets.
 The exposures include positions subject to fair value movements in the Income Statement, positions that are classified as loans and advances and available for sale and other assets.